saaamar/abtest-framework/AB_TESTING_THEORY.md

 This separation of concerns (statistics vs. business vs. data quality) is central to how the package structures its APIs and outputs in `README.md`.
 The theory lives here; the concrete function signatures and example usage remain with the package documentation.

+---

+## 9. TODO / Open Theory Items

+This section tracks topics that we plan to elaborate on in future iterations of the theory docs.
+They are intentionally left as placeholders for deeper explanations, examples, and references.

+1. **When to use a two‑proportion z‑test vs. a Welch t‑test**
+    At a high level, the current framework uses proportion tests for rate metrics (e.g., conversion, CTR) and Welch’s t‑test for continuous metrics (e.g., revenue per user, time).
+We plan to add a dedicated subsection clarifying **borderline cases** and **practical decision rules**, including:
+    * How to reason about metrics that are proportions but derived from user‑level aggregates.
+    * When normal approximations for proportions are reliable vs. when you should fall back to t‑tests on transformed or aggregated data.
+    * Concrete numerical examples comparing the two approaches on the same dataset.

+Additional TODO items can be added here as the framework evolves.